bnnyng/garden/content/Linear maps.md

 tags:
   - permanent-note
   - topic-logic-mathematics
+  - MATH-UN1207
 publish: "true"
 date: 2022-10-20
-lastmod: 2023-12-28T18:07:21-08:00
+lastmod: 2024-03-31T13:59:00-07:00
 ---
 # Overview

-**Linear maps** are functions that send elements from one [[Axioms for fields and vector spaces|vector space]] to another in a way that is compatible with the [[Axioms for fields and vector spaces]].
+**Linear maps** are functions that send elements from one [[Vector space and subspace axioms|vector space]] to another in a way that is compatible with the [[Vector space and subspace axioms]].

 **Linearity** is ubiquitous, meaning addition and scaling can be applied before or after the linear transformation without changing the result.